ADR 0047 - Service Maintenance and Upgrades (Framework 2.0)

 • Comp Function Integration: Workflows can be part of each instance

-• Generic WorkflowTemplates: WorkflowTemplates can defined cluster wide in KCL and easily referenced in Workflows
+• Generic WorkflowTemplates: WorkflowTemplates can be defined cluster-wide in KCL and easily referenced in Workflows

 • Convenient UI: ServiceOperators can handle maintenance directly in the ArgoCD UI